 While it’s great to shoot footage at your store, or outside during special events, it’s important to know that your phone does have some limitations when it comes to recording audio.

 If you plan to have someone speaking on camera, make sure you’re shooting in a quiet location.
-If you’re hosting an event and want to interview speakers or attendees, plan ahead to make sure you have a quiet space to ask people questions.
+Hosting an event and want to interview speakers or attendees?
+Plan ahead to make sure you have a quiet space to ask people questions.

-If you expect to do interview-style videos in the future, you may also want to invest in a microphone.
+You may also want to invest in a microphone if you plan to do interview-style videos in the future.
 There are many affordable options — like the Audio-Technica ATR-3350 — which can be used to cut down on any background noise.

 5. Forgetting to edit.

 You don’t need any technical editing expertise to edit your videos before publishing online.